2D Shape Creation

-Select the Polygonal Shape Creation tool.
+Select the Polygonal Shape Creation tool (press S).
 Click into the viewport to create the first vertex, further clicks create additional vertices.
-To finish the shape, you can either click on the first vertex or perform a double click.
-Alternatively, press ESC to cancel or Enter to finish drawing.
+To finish the shape, you can either click on the first vertex, double click, or press Enter.

-Simple snapping: By moving the cursor over existing shapes or the terrain you can snap the position to those objects.
-A orange rectangle is shown around the cursor when snapping is active.
-Additionally the snapped component is highlighted.
-Snapping can be prevented by hiding layers or using the isolation mode.
+By moving the cursor over existing shapes or the terrain you can snap the position to those objects.
+An orange rectangle is shown around the cursor when snapping is active.
+Additionally, the snapped component is highlighted.

-Snapping to features: After the first click, multiple snapping features are enabled.
+After the first click, multiple snapping features are enabled.
 These include: Global axes, 90 degree angles, parallel lines, extensions of lines and line midpoints.
 All snapping features are automatically intersected to form combined snapping results.
-While moving the mouse, a orange dashed line is shown whenever snapping to such a feature occurs.
+While moving the mouse, an orange dashed line is shown whenever snapping to such a feature occurs.
 Additionally, symbols are shown to differentiate the features:

 Start by creating a simple shape.
 Then move the cursor over the left edge until it is highlighted in orange, indicating snapping.
 Click to create the first vertex, then click another few times in the polygon for further vertices.
 Snap to the right edge, and click again, to split the shape.

 Automatic closing: When the first point snaps to a shape, and the last point snaps to a line that is indirectly connected to the first point, the polygon is automatically closed along the indirect connection, as shown here: